← all stories

 Devil May Cry 5

-Six days later, Capcom reported that Devil May Cry 5 sold 2.7 million units in fiscal year 2026, surpassing its first-year sales.
-The company attributed the performance to a synergistic effect from the Netflix animated series, which premiered in April 2025 and has since been renewed for a second and third season.
-Repeat titles accounted for 83.7% of Capcom's total sales for the fiscal year.
+The port arrives amid renewed interest in the franchise.
+Capcom reported that Devil May Cry 5 sold 2.7 million units in fiscal year 2026, surpassing its first-year sales, which the company attributed to a synergistic effect from the Netflix animated series.
+The anime premiered in April 2025 and has been renewed for a second and third season.
+The Switch 2 edition is also listed among that week's notable game releases, launching two days before a cluster of major titles on June 25.

 Key facts